Efficient Spiking Neural Networks with Radix Encoding: SNN with Radix Encoding

-In ANN, the relationship between the input and the output can also be expressed as Equation~(\ref{approx}), if we assume $S_n^{in}$ and $S_m^{out}$ to be input and output data, $W_{nm}$ and $B_m$ to be weight and bias.
+In ANN, the relationship between the input and output can also be expressed as Equation~(\ref{approx}), if we assume $S_n^{in}$ and $S_m^{out}$ to be input and output data, $W_{nm}$ and $B_m$ to be weight and bias.
 This similarity tells us that the relationship between the input and the output in the SNN domain can be expressed in the ANN domain by transforming the data and the parameters.
 Table~\ref{transform} shows the transformation methods.
-WDT and WDT$^{-1}$ are the transformation and inverse transformation function for input and output data.
-WPT and WPT$^{-1}$ are the transformation and inverse transformation function for weights and bias parameters.
-Noted that the input of WDT and the output of WDT$^{-1}$ are time series with index $t$.
-Fig.~\ref{SNN_ANN} clearly shows the relationship of the neurons in the SNN domain and the neurons in the ANN domain.
-We can describe their relationship in the following two aspects.
+WDT and WDT$^{-1}$ are the transformation and inverse transformation functions for input and output data.
+WPT and WPT$^{-1}$ are the transformation and inverse transformation functions for weights and bias parameters.
+Note that the input of WDT and the output of WDT$^{-1}$ are time series with index $t$.
+Figure~\ref{SNN_ANN} clearly shows the relationship between the neuron in the SNN domain and the neuron in the ANN domain.
+We can describe their relationship in the following two aspects: \begin{itemize}

-\textbf{Input/Output} : The input/output data in SNN are time series whose elements are either $0$ or $1$, while the input/output data in ANN are real number ranging from $0$ to $2^{T-1}$.
+\item \textbf{Input/Output} : The input/output data in SNN are time series whose elements are either $0$ or $1$, while the input/output data in ANN are real number ranging from $0$ to $2^{T-1}$.
 We can transform them by WDT and WDT$^{-1}$.
-In traditional ANN with batch normalization layer, the elements in the input and output feature maps are normalized, which range from $0$ to $1$.
+In traditional ANN with a batch normalization layer, the elements in the input and output feature maps are normalized, which range from $0$ to $1$.
 Since $T$ is a fixed value, we can scale the data back by $2^T$.

-\textbf{Weight/Bias}: The weight/bias in SNN are integers while the weight/bias in ANN are real numbers.
+\item \textbf{Weight/Bias}: The weight/bias in SNN is integer while the weight/bias in ANN is a real number.
 We can transform them by WPT and WPT$^{-1}$.
-In traditional ANN with the batch normalization layer, the normalization process is directly applied to the output feature map.
-Alternatively, we can apply the normalization on trained weights and biases, to achieve similar effects~\cite{rueckauer2016theory}.
+In the traditional ANN with the batch normalization layer, the normalization process is directly applied to the output feature map.
+Alternatively, we can apply the normalization to trained weights and biases to achieve similar effects~\cite{rueckauer2016theory}.